joshnoe94/AssemblyPublicizer/README.md

 # Assembly Publicizer

+Forked from [CabbageCrow's](https://github.com/CabbageCrow) [Assembly Publisher](https://github.com/CabbageCrow/AssemblyPublicizer) to use modern .NET and add some features.

 ## What is it for?

 A tool to create a copy of an assembly in which **all members are public** (types, methods, fields, getters and setters of properties).